PLAB 2 For Beginners: All-In-One Approach - [Updated] MLACases Consultation Checklist (Downloadable PDF)

 Consultation Checklist

-Important Note on ICE:
+Note on ICE:

 ICE = most commonly misunderstood part of data gathering by PLAB 2 candidates.